Atlantic and Indian Oceans Regional Mapping Community Virtual Meeting

 Collecting ideas and suggestions for a standardized protocol for data sharing within the region,

 Prioritizing identified areas of interest for mapping.

-If you would like to attend, please fill out the registration form, here, by June 30, 2022.
+Please register here to attend.
 Participation to the virtual meeting is free and will take place via Zoom.